3dgeo-heidelberg/etrainee/course/module0/teaching_manual/forking.md

----
-title: "E-TRAINEE: Setup of online resources for teaching as a university course"
-description:
-dateCreated:
-authors:
-contributors:
-estimatedTime:
----

 # Setting up online resources for teaching E-TRAINEE as a university course

 When using the course, i.e., when teaching or training with it,